NURS 1000 Introduction to Nursing 1 Credit

 NURS 3297 Nursing Research Application 3 Credits

 This course is designed to provide the registered nurse with an overview of the major research concepts as applied to the profession of nursing, to scholarship, and to clinical practice.
 Analysis, critique, and interpretation of qualitative and quantitative research approaches, including ethical implications, for evidence-based nursing practice will be examined.
 Emphasis is placed on how to critique, analyze, and apply published and empirical research findings to evidence-based nursing practice.
-This course is offered through eMajor and the USG RN-BSN Consortium.

 Prerequisite(s): Admission to the RN-BSN Program.